Capital city: Tarawa

 1991 First president, Ieremia Tabai, stands down having served three terms.

-2006 March – Kiribati creates the world’s third-largest marine reserve.
-Fishing is banned in the Phoenix Islands Protected Area, home to hundreds of species of fish and coral.
+2006 Kiribati creates the world’s third-largest marine reserve by March.
+Fishing is banned in the Phoenix Islands Protected Area, home to hundreds of rare species of fish and coral.

-2014 May – Kiribati makes final payment on the purchase of 6,000 acres of land in Fiji for possible relocation.
+2014 Kiribati makes final payment in May on the purchase of 6,000 acres of land in Fiji for possible relocation.

-2014 February – Fijian Prime Minister Voreqe Bainimarama says residents of Kiribati will be welcome to relocate to Fiji if their country is swamped by rising sea levels.
+2014 Fijian Prime Minister Voreqe Bainimarama welcomes Kiribatians to relocate to Fiji if their country is swamped by rising sea levels.

 Legal System and Government